Nova Scotia wine: History

-The industry has since expanded slowly but steadily, introducing wineries such as St. Famille, Gaspereau Vineyards, Blomidon Estate Winery in the 1990s and fruit wineries such as Lunenburg County Winery.
+The industry has since expanded, with wineries such as St. Famille, Gaspereau Vineyards, Blomidon Estate Winery in the 1990s and fruit wineries such as Lunenburg County Winery.
 In 2003, the Wine Association of Nova Scotia (WANS) was created, of which most participants of the industry are members.
-The organization has served to promote and coordinate the efforts of the province's wineries.
-By 2015 there were 70 grape growers and nearly two dozen wineries in the province.
-There were 632 acre of vineyards in production in 2015.
-In December of that year, the provincial government announced funding to support the expansion of the industry, with a goal of doubling production by 2020.
+It promotes and coordinates the efforts of the province's wineries.
+By 2015 there were 70 grape growers and nearly two dozen wineries, with 632 acre of vineyards.
+In December 2015, the provincial government announced funding to support the expansion of the industry, with a goal of doubling production by 2020.

 Climate

-Nova Scotia's climate varies from region to region and grapes grow best where there is a favorable microclimate.
-Each region's temperatures and soils differ significantly, allowing for different varieties to excel in separate areas.
-In good climates in the province, temperatures rarely drop below -23 degrees Celsius, allowing greater variety of vines to be grown compared to colder regions such as the Cape Breton Island.
+Various regions' climate, microclimate, and soils vary significantly.
+Temperatures rarely drop below -23 degrees Celsius, which allows more varieties of vines to be grown compared to Cape Breton Island.

 Varieties

-Nova Scotia's primary focus on grape growing for wine production had been hybrid vines, due to their cold hardy and disease-resistant nature.
-In recent years, Nova Scotia's wineries attempted to grow vinifera in significant amounts, to moderate success.
+Most grapes for wine had been hybrid vines, because of their cold hardiness and disease resistance.
+In recent years, wineries have experimented with vinifera grapes, to moderate success.